 Why Diminished Value Matters

 If you skip the diminished value claim, you could be leaving significant money on the table.
 Let’s say your car was worth $25,000 before the accident.
-After repairs, a dealer or buyer may only offer $21,000—even if it looks and drives the same.
+After repairs, a dealer or buyer may only offer $21,000—even though it looks and drives the same.
 That $4,000 loss is real—and unless you claim it, you absorb the hit.
 Over time, this adds up, especially for those who lease, trade in, or sell their cars regularly.
+It’s not just about the repair cost; it’s about preserving the value of your investment.

 Common Mistakes to Avoid